ably/ably-js/README.md

 // For a version of the library where async methods return promises if
 // you don't pass a callback:
 var client = new Ably.Realtime.Promise(<options / key string>)

+// For the explicitly-callback-based variant (see 'Async API style' above): var client = new Ably.Rest.Callbacks(<options / key string>)
 ```

 ### Connection